abdulroufabu/my-technical-assessment/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This is a assessment project to demonstrate how to develop and deploy a calculator application using React and Spring Boot in Docker environment.
+This is an assessment project to demonstrate how to develop and deploy a calculator application using React and Spring Boot in Docker environment.

 ![product-screenshot!](/images/product-screenshot.png)